WillJThomas/SunSpotAnalyser/README.md

 Welcome
 =======

 I've implemented this problem in Java, using JBehave tests to verify my application can transform the listed test inputs into the expected outputs.
+The full problem description including test inputs/outputs is available on the wiki.

 Getting started
 ===============